bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

      cp /etc/passwd /usr/config/backupconfig/etc/
      cp /etc/shadow /usr/config/backupconfig/etc/

-Note that this needs to be done at anytime when the root password is changed on the Seagate Central.
+Note that these "cp" commands need to be run at any future time when the root password is changed.
+This is unique to the Seagate Central and is not generally required on other Linux systems.

 #### Confirm that samba is working as expected
 IF you have upgraded the samba software on the unit, perform a